NikKowPHP/social-brain/chapters/chapter-5.md

 #### **Case Study: The Divided-Attention Mistake**

 Maria learned this the hard way.
-During a one-on-one with Leo, he was explaining a complex dependency issue.
+During a one-on-one with Leo, he was explaining a complex dependency issue for the Phoenix Project.
 As he spoke, Maria was half-listening, but also mentally planning her next meeting and glancing at the Slack notifications on her second monitor.
 She was physically in the room, but her brain was somewhere else.

 She noticed Leo's energy fade.
 He trailed off mid-sentence and said, "…anyway, it's probably not a big deal."
 The connection she had carefully built in the last chapter was broken.
 She had failed to give him the most valuable thing she possessed: her undivided attention.
 That was the day she realized deep listening wasn't a passive activity, but an active broadcast of the signal, "You matter."